 We The People

-"I guess in 2003, I received a package from my Aunt Jean and Uncle Larry which contained re-makes of the founding documents of the nation.
-I don't remember this happening, I was 2.
-I discovered this package again in 2017 and as a history nerd, it sparked my interest.
-But, it just sat in my closet because... what do you do with these re-makes???
+In 2003, Matthew received a package from his Aunt Jean and Uncle Larry which contained re-makes of the founding documents of the nation.
+He was 2, so he doesn't remember this happening.
+He later discovered this package again in 2017 and as a history nerd, it sparked his interest.
+But, it just sat in his closet because... what do you do with these re-makes???

 Flash forward to October 2020.
 The ticking of the constant countdown to November 3rd rang presently.
-I'm sure I don't need to describe the weight and feeling of the time.
-The clause, "We the people" had been in my head and for some reason, I brought that package to college for the Fall semester.
-I wanted to devise a piece around that, 'We the people', but lacked an entrance point beyond the phrase.
+The clause, "We the people" had been in Matthew's head and for some reason, he had brought that package to college for the Fall semester.
+He had the idea of devising a piece wanted to devise to the phrase "We the people", but lacked an entrance point beyond the phrase.

-Then, while scrolling through Twitter, I re-stumbled on a video of Tr*mp leaving RBG's funeral after the crowd began chanting 'Vote.
+Then, while scrolling through Twitter, he re-stumbled on a video of Tr*mp leaving RBG's funeral after the crowd began chanting 'Vote.
 Him.
 Out.'
-Tears welled in my eyes.
 The power of a collective, in a unified voice, especially given the context of the time, was overwhelming.
 This became the start of the piece.